Lipid A and Bacterial Lipopolysaccharides

 In all of these species, the large number of fully saturated fatty acyl groups in each molecule of lipid is believed to create a gel-like lipid interior of low fluidity that inhibits the penetration of hydrophobic solutes into the membrane.

 Structure - bacterial lipopolysaccharidePolysaccharide components: The hetero-polysaccharide chains of the intact lipopolysaccharides extend outwards for about 10 nm from the surface of the outer membrane to form an external barrier, which is stabilized by lipopolysaccharide-associated divalent cations, e.g., Mg2+ and Ca2+, linking adjacent molecules through salt bridges that neutralize the repulsive forces and enhance packing.
-The result is an oriented and tightly cross-linked leaflet that protects bacteria from a variety of hydrophilic host-defence molecules and xenobiotics including some antimicrobial peptides and permits growth and survival of bacteria in harsh environments including those within eukaryotic hosts.
+The result is an oriented and tightly cross-linked leaflet that protects bacteria from a variety of hydrophilic host-defence molecules and xenobiotics, including some antimicrobial peptides, and permits growth and survival of bacteria in harsh environments including those within eukaryotic hosts.

 In a few pathogens, including null-strains of Bordetella pertussis, Neisseria meningitidis and Haemophilus influenzae, the lipopolysaccharides lack an O-chain and are sometimes termed 'lipooligosaccharides' and tend to have more complex and highly decorated core structures that are responsible for bacterial specificity.
 Forms of these lacking lipopolysaccharides entirely can survive in laboratory culture.

-In all species, the core polysaccharide is attached directly to lipid A and is structurally more uniform than the O-chain, usually comprising 10 sugars The inner part of the core region tends to be more conserved within a bacterial species and is composed of the characteristic components heptose, mainly in the L-glycero-D-manno configuration, and several 3‑deoxy-D-manno-octulosonic (or 2-keto-3-deoxyoctonic) acid (Kdo) units; the latter is located at the reducing end of the oligosaccharide chain and is essential for its biological activity.
+In all species, the core polysaccharide is attached directly to lipid A and is structurally more uniform than the O‑chain, usually comprising 10 sugars.
+The inner part of the core region tends to be more conserved within a bacterial species and is composed of the characteristic components heptose, mainly in the L-glycero-D-manno configuration, and several 3‑deoxy-D-manno-octulosonic (or 2-keto-3-deoxyoctonic) acid (Kdo) units; the latter is located at the reducing end of the oligosaccharide chain and is essential for its activity.
 The outer core covers the inner core and often contains additional heptoses, which are usually substituted by charged phosphate groups, including by phosphoethanolamine or pyrophosphoethanolamine, resulting in an accumulation of charge in this inner region.
 In some Enterobacteriacea, the core polysaccharide contains the enterobacterial common antigen (ECA), which is built of trisaccharide repeating units.

 Again, lipopolysaccharides from marine cyanobacteria such as the genus Synechococcus differ appreciably in that they lack heptose and Kdo in the core region and instead have a chain of 4-linked glucose units, with one rhamnose in some strains but no phosphate residues, while some include long fatty acyl chains with varying degrees of unsaturation.
 Similarly, the lipid A components in bacteria from extreme environments can differ appreciably in structure from the norm, and they together with their biosynthetic enzymes are being studied for their potential therapeutic value.

 As a result of diversity in the nature of the monosaccharides, their alternative configurations and the innumerable types of glycosidic linkage, the O‑specific chain in most bacterial species is unique and characteristic.
-In pathogenic bacteria, it is the O-chains that are in contact with the tissues of the host organism during infection and provide protection against the lytic action of the host defences as well as from the effects of antibiotics.
-As they are antigenic, they form the basis for serotype classification of bacterial genera and so are also termed 'O-antigens', although they do not display endotoxic activity when separated from the lipid A component.
+In pathogenic bacteria, it is the O-chains that are in contact with the tissues of the host organism during infection and provide protection against the lytic action of the host defences as well as from antibiotics.
+As they are antigenic, they form the basis for serotype classification of bacterial genera and so are also termed 'O-antigens', although they are not endotoxic when separated from the lipid A component.
 The polysaccharide chains consist of repetitive subunits that extend out from the bacteria, and they can include from one to 25 chemically identical repeating oligosaccharide units, which in turn contain from 2 to 7 monosaccharide residues.
 While each repeating unit may only contain a limited number of monosaccharide residues, there are more than a hundred types that can be selected in addition to many kinds of non-carbohydrate substituents.
 In Pseudomonas aeruginosa and some phytopathogens, most of the O-specific chains have a backbone of rhamnose residues, which may be of the D or L configuration and in α or β anomeric forms, often in the same structure.
 The references cited below afford more detailed information.

 Lipid A is the membrane anchor for capsular polysaccharides in Bacteroides fragilis in the human gut microbiome.
 In this organism, the polysaccharide component is zwitterionic and contains more than 100 repeating units of a tetrasaccharide consisting of D‑galactopyranose, 2,4-dideoxy-4-amino-D-FucNAc, DN‑acetylgalactosamine and D‑galactofuranose with 4,6‑pyruvate.
 It is considered to be the model symbiotic immunomodulatory molecule that confers benefits to the host in respect of autoimmune, inflammatory and infectious diseases.